keelancook/missions-center/for-faculty/mission-trips-faculty/professor-faq.md

 ---

 ### How much does it cost for me as a professor to go on a trip?
 Do I have to pay my own way?
    * A mission trip is free for you as a professor.
-The CGCS will cover your costs for the mission trip.
-We will not cover any spouses or children that might go on the trip.
+The CGCS will cover your cost for the mission trip.
+We will not cover any spouse or children that might go on the trip.

 ### What is an appropriate amount of money per student?
-   * An appropriate total for a North American trip is under $2000.
+   * An appropriate total for a North American trip is under $2000 total.
-   * An appropriate total for an international trip is under $4000.
+   * An appropriate total for an international trip is under $4000 total.

 ### What kind of receipts should we be keeping?
    * You should keep every receipt available unless otherwise notified by Kelly Garner.

 ### What expenses do we charge to a ministry/school card, and what expenses do we charge to a personal card?
+   * Request a Bill Card if you do not already have one.
+Contact the financial assistant in the Accounting Office at accounting@sebts.edu.
+You will use this card for expenditures while on the trip.
    * The guidelines depend on the trip location and the amount of cash you have been given for travel.
 You will discuss this with Kelly Garner and the director of the CGCS before leaving.

 ### Can we give people money while in-country?